arthurbrenno/intellibricks/docs/files.rst

 * **File Saving:** You can save the contents of a ``RawFile`` to disk using ``RawFile.to_file_path``.

-* **File Parsing Infrastructure (WIP):** While parsing functionalities are still under development, the module lays the groundwork for integrating file parsers.
-The goal is to enable extraction of structured information (text, images, tables) from various file types.
+* **File Parsing Infrastructure:** The module provides a comprehensive system for file parsing, integrating various file parsers to enable extraction of structured information (text, images, tables) from different file types.

-* **File Extension Management:** The module helps in managing and determining file extensions, which is crucial for routing files to appropriate parsers in the future.
+* **File Extension Management:** The module helps in managing and determining file extensions, which is crucial for routing files to appropriate parsers.

 Working with RawFile Objects
 -----------------------------